hubertlacote/fb-scraping-tools/README.md

 Therefore, I urge you to use this project for educational purpose only, and not to use it to access Facebook.

+### Risks of having your profile restricted for 1 week

+In case your are still not convinced, Facebook might also restrict your profile from seeing the profiles of anyone other than friends and friends of friends for a week if you use these tools.
+This is what you might see on [a Facebook notification](https://www.facebook.com/support/?notif_t=feature_limits):

+> **You're restricted from seeing the profiles of anyone other than friends and friends of friends.**
+> This restriction is a precaution we use to make sure only people are seeing profile posts, photos and activity.

+> **Why you're seeing this**
+> The restriction is typically used only for computers posing as real people, so you may have been restricted by mistake.
+If so, we're very sorry for the inconvenience and will work to lift the restriction as soon as possible.

+> **The restriction has been lifted** (1 week later)
+> You were temporarily restricted from seeing the profiles of anyone other than friends and friends of friends.
+Recent activity led us to believe that your profile was copying information from other profiles, so the restriction was put in place as a precaution.
+You may have been restricted by mistake.
+If so, we're very sorry for the inconvenience this caused.

 ## License

 MIT (see [LICENSE](LICENSE))